emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pads.md

 (contact pad not shown)

-After the external /RES = 0 signal arrives, the latch is set so that the reset signal is not "lost".
+After the external /RES = 0 signal arrives, the `Reset FF` is set so that the reset signal is not "lost".
-The latch remains set until cleared by `RESCL` = 1.
+The `Reset FF` remains set until cleared by `RESCL` = 1.

-The output value of the latch is fed to the register clearing circuit (the `RC` - Register Clear signal).
+The output value of the `Reset FF` is fed to the register clearing circuit (the `RC` - Register Clear signal).

 At power-up the `Reset FF` (marked with a yellow hexagon in the figure) takes an undefined value (x).